codeaudit/SayKitSDK/Tour/02-voice-requests.md

 # Voice Requests

+## Basics

 The user speech-end of a SayKit app revolves around the `SAYVoiceRequest` class.
-A **Voice Request** encapsulates the entire "question-answer" process of a dialogue turn: everything between a presenting prompt asking the user for speech to triggering the actions in response to that speech.
+A **Voice Request** encapsulates the entire "question-answer" process of a dialogue turn: everything between a asking the user a question to triggering an action in response to their answer.

 // TODO: add figure depicting scenarios for sample requests